hakiza1/INFORMATIONAL_MUTATION/Informational-mutation-theory.md

 THEREFORE BOTH BERNOUILLI AND ALAMBERT ASSUMPTION WERE MATHEMATICALLY AND PHYSICALLY CORRECT ALTHOUGH THEY DIDN'T PROVE IT

 (Let's finally claim that "any imaginary single infinite long sequence is a possible informational-mutation-structure");
 (Let's finally reiterate and reaffirm that 85.71428...8571428% of the cases: "Any win is to be followed by a loss, vice versa" ).
-CQFD
+Q.E.D.